abelanagy/MKSZ-to-Calendar/README.md

 *You can also use "primary", instead of an id, which will point at your primary calendar.*

+Finally, I recommend compiling an exe from this script, hence you could run it more easily and looks much nicer :).
+I used

 If you need help using this script feel free to [contact me](mailto:abel.nagy26@gmail.com).